cpiker/mbr88/README.md

 # MBR88
 An OS independent 8088 op-code clean MBR for dual booting ELKS, FreeDOS or even modern operating systems.
-Includes an MBR Patching tool compiles that natively for linux and cross compiles for [ELKS](https://github.com/ghaerr/elks) via [ia16-gcc](https://github.com/tkchia/gcc-ia16), and [FreeDOS](https://github.com/FDOS) via [OpenWatcom](https://github.com/open-watcom).
-MBR assembly is provided in NASM native syntax.
+Includes an MBR patching tool that compiles natively for Linux, and cross compiles for [ELKS](https://github.com/ghaerr/elks) via [ia16-gcc](https://github.com/tkchia/gcc-ia16), and [FreeDOS](https://github.com/FDOS) via [OpenWatcom](https://github.com/open-watcom).
+MBR assembly is provided in NASM syntax.

 Safe for ELKS, but *don't use this yet on FreeDOS yet, currently still testing the Watcom build of mbrpatch.*